rapidsai/raft/docs/source/raft_ann_benchmarks.md

     --entrypoint /bin/bash                          \
     --workdir /data/benchmarks                      \
     -v $DATA_FOLDER:/data/benchmarks                \
-    rapidsai/raft-ann-bench:24.08a-cuda11.8-py3.10
+    rapidsai/raft_ann_bench:24.08a-cuda11.8-py3.10
 ```

-This will drop you into a command line in the container, with the `raft-ann-bench` python package ready to use, as described in the [Running the benchmarks](#running-the-benchmarks) section above:
+This will drop you into a command line in the container, with the `raft_ann_bench` python package ready to use, as described in the [Running the benchmarks](#running-the-benchmarks) section above:

 ```
 (base) root@00b068fbb862:/data/benchmarks# python -m raft_ann_bench.get_dataset --dataset deep-image-96-angular --normalize